Author – Sumedh Mool

 The proposed technique involves a two-step purification process: the purifier first removes the microbial contaminants, through the help of the silver nanoparticles in the purifier (AgNps) release a very low concentration of silver ions (nearly 50 parts per billion) to kill microbes present in the water.
 Meanwhile, followed by chemical contaminants such as arsenic, lead, iron and others are selectively removed with the help of multiple combinations of metal nanoparticles.
 The water, thus obtained, is safe for consumption since the silver ion concentration is found to be lower than the permissible level of 100ppb.

-This low cost water purifier costs just about INR500, while the replacement cartridge is priced at INR120 per annum.
-A larger version of the nanoparticle purifier has a capacity to purify around 18,000 litres of water per hour to cater to nearly 50,000 people.
+This low-cost water purifier costs just about INR500, while the replacement cartridge is priced at INR120 per annum.
+A larger version of the nanoparticle purifier has a capacity to purify around 18,000 liters of water per hour to cater to nearly 50,000 people.
 Prof. T Pradeep feels the filter has the potential to double the number of people who can avail safe drinking water over the long-run.

 Microbial Fuel Cells to Treat Sewage – IIT Kharagpur